 Another fundamental aspect of the proposed model, is that matter imparts positive curvature to space by locally slowing of the rate of spatial expansion.
-And although the question of how antimatter interacts with a gravitational field remains unanswered, I propose that symmetry considerations dictate that it must feel and create antigravity.
-Not only would this imply that antimatter is gravitationally repelled by matter, but also that its presence will introduce negative spatial curvature, which the model equates to a local increase in the rate of spatial expansion.
+And although the question of how antimatter interacts with gravity remains unanswered, I propose that symmetry considerations dictate that it must feel and create antigravity.
+Indeed, this is not a new idea but has been wondered about since antimatter was discovered in 1932.
+And according to Villata (2011) it also has a sound theoretical grounding in that it is mathematically consistent with the general theory of relativity when subjected charge-parity-time (CPT) symmetry.
+Not only would this conjecture imply that antimatter is gravitationally repelled by matter, but also that its presence will introduce negative spatial curvature, which the model equates to a local increase in the rate of spatial expansion.
 Whereas mass will create gravitational 'valleys' that attract matter, anti-mass will create gravitational 'hills' that attract antimatter and repel matter, as illustrated in Figure 2.

 Two dimensional illustration of A: An SG high surrounded by side-lobes; and, B: An SG low surrounded by side-lobes.
-In the proposed model, matter collects in lows and antimatter collects in highs.
+The wave nature of the SG anomalies allows that side lobes and harmonics to the fundamental wave will be observed.

 And although symmetry dictates that antimatter will attract antimatter, its tendency to accelerate spatial expansion will favour its dispersion across broad gravitational plains between the valleys that contain the matter galaxies.
 Nevertheless, it will still be possible to preserve local structural highs in circumstances where they are surrounded by matter and/or an SG low, that slows expansion in the surrounding space, as shown in Figure 2A.

 The preservation of an SG high would also be re-enforced by the presence of concentrated antimatter, which could form anti-stars and galaxies that would repel matter stars and galaxies.
 Accordingly, such unusual spatial configurations could give rise to rare, ring-shaped galaxies, in which matter is concentrated in the outer ring, while antimatter is concentrated within the centre.
-In this regard, I will make the case, that these objects have been observed, but not recognized as such.
+In this regard, I will make the case, that such objects have been observed, but not recognized as such.
 The model also allows for a second type of structural ring galaxy, that is centred by matter, as shown in Figure 2B.